+62819 4492 9999 or WhatsApp bali island

-Bali Wooden House Island Paradise
+Bali Island Paradise

 The Dayak people, live traditionally in buildings known as a longhouse, Rumah panjang, Rumah Betang, Rumah Kalimantan.
 They are built raised off the ground on stilts and are divided into a more or less public area along one side and a row of private living quarters lined along the other side.